No Tu Tu Main Main In UP, No Place For Riots: CM Yogi Adityanath Over Ram Navami Violence

 This comes after several states reported communal violence during the Ram Navami festival.
 The chief minister also added that on the auspicious occasion of Ram Navami, Uttar Pradesh proved that there is no place for any kind of violence or rumours.
 “There was no tu-tu main-main, let alone riots or violence,” he is heard saying in the video shared on Twitter.
-Also Read - UP Government's Twitter Handle Hacked, Restored Later
+Also Read - Noida Schools Not Responsible, Say Officials After Region Witnesses Spike In Covid Cases

-Also Read - Lohardaga Clashes: Section 144 Imposed In Jharkhand Village Following Clashes During Ram Navami Procession
+Also Read - UP Crime: Liquor Sales Manager Shot Dead in Basti District, Murder Case Filed

 “This reflects the new thinking of a developed Uttar Pradesh,” the BJP leader, who recently created history by taking oath as chief minister for a second term in the state, added.